eduhund/taskbook/docs/StudentAPI.md

 ### Variant

+When the question is selectable, contains one of the question's variants.

 | Item       | Description                                                                     | Type                       | Required |
 | ---------- | ------------------------------------------------------------------------------- | -------------------------- | -------- |
 | id         | Unique Variant ID                                                               | FullVariantID              | true     |